WeSign-Github/ML-WeSign/README.md

 # ML-WeSign

 This repository contains four machine learning models designed for sign language detection.
 These models are responsible for identifying and categorizing the hand gestures made by the user.
-The first model is dedicated to detecting vocal characters by bisindo, while the second model focuses on identifying the top five words in Indonesian sign language.
-The third model combines vocal detection with identifying the top three words in Indonesian sign language.

 The dataset contains 20 classes:
 - Vocal BISINDO: A, I, U, E, O